Ampex 2-inch helical VTR: Joint efforts with Sony and then Toshiba

 Ampex worked with Sony in 1960 on helical VTR agreements; this joint effort did not work out as Ampex had hoped.
 In September 1964 Ampex entered into joint venture with Toshiba.
 In 1961 Sony showed a 2-inch helical VTR, the model SV-201.
 Only a few were made, and the 1962 cost for a SV-201 was $10,000.00.
 The SV-201 was the first VTR to have stop and one frame at a time playback.
 It did not meet U.S. Federal Communications Commission (FCC) specifications for broadcastable videotape formats for television at the time.
-The SV-201 was a vacuum tube-based unit and had a total weight of about 440 pounds (200 kg).
+The SV-201 was a vacuum tube-based unit and had a total weight of about 440 lb.
 The PV-100 was Sony's second model of 2-inch helical VTR, and was released in September 1962.
-The PV-100 was solid state and had a total weight of about 132 pounds (60 kg).
-It found use in the airline industry as a replacement for 8mm and 16mm film stock, which were used for in-flight entertainment.
+The PV-100 was solid state and had a total weight of about 132 lb.
+It found use in the airline industry as a replacement for 8 mm and 16 mm film stock, which were used for in-flight entertainment.
 The VR-420 VTR was one of the Toshiba-Ampex's joint venture VTRs.